The University of Texas Health Science Center at San Antonio

 - The University of Texas Health Science Center at San Antonio lists these schools as ones to compare itself within federal IPEDS data, and they do the same back: The University of Texas Health Science Center at Houston, The University of Texas Medical Branch at Galveston, Louisiana State University Health Sciences Center-New Orleans

-- The University of Texas Health Science Center at San Antonio compares itself to these institutions, but not vice versa: University of Arkansas for Medical Sciences, University of Nebraska Medical Center, Texas Tech University Health Sciences Center, University of Oklahoma-Health Sciences Center, Thomas Jefferson University, Oregon Health & Science University, University of North Texas Health Science Center
+- The University of Texas Health Science Center at San Antonio compares itself to these institutions, but not vice versa: University of Nebraska Medical Center, Texas Tech University Health Sciences Center, University of Oklahoma-Health Sciences Center, Thomas Jefferson University, University of Arkansas for Medical Sciences, Oregon Health & Science University, University of North Texas Health Science Center

 Enrollment